cnr-ibba/SMARTER-backend/flask-data/smarter/docs/source/accessing/r.rst

       get_smarter_breeds(query = list(species = "Goat"))

-``get_smarter_breeds`` and ``get_smarter_datasets`` functions can be used to return all the SMARTER datasets and breeds.
+``get_smarter_breeds`` and ``get_smarter_datasets`` functions can be used to return all the SMARTER *datasets* and *breeds*.
 However you can pass additional parameters to the endpoint using the ``query`` parameter (which need to be a ``list``).
 For example, you could retrieve all the *genotypes* datasets using the ``type`` parameter: